 Padstow itself is very easy to visit from Trevone – and for those who want to spend many evenings in Padstow, Trevone may be the first place to look for a suitable house.
 The shopping in Padstow continues to become more sophisticated and the choice of fine dining or gourmet takeaway probably second to none.
 There are boat trips to take from the harbour – or just relax and watch the coming and goings of fishing boats, locals and visitors.
 The ferry is great fun, landing at Rock – itself a reasonable walk round to Polzeath.
 Or meet friends staying Polzeath-side half-way for a picnic or pint!
 If you travel over in the evening, there is also a water taxi to ferry you back to Padstow late into the evening.

 Trevone is situated close to Trevose Golf Club, being just a short drive to Constantine.
 Or, St Enodoc Golf Club is across the estuary on the ferry or via the road over the bridge at Wadebridge.

 A wonderful place for family summer holidays, golfing breaks, amazing walks along the coastal path, or easy journeys to many places of interest, such as the Eden project or King Arthur’s Castle at Tintagel.
 Come for Christmas or New Year celebrations – or just take a winter break.

-There is a ban on dogs on the sandy beach between 1st May and 30th September, but the rocky beach remains dog-friendly.
+There is a ban on dogs on the sandy beach between 15th May and 30th September, although you can take them onto the beach before 10am and after 6pm during these months.
+The rocky beach remains dog-friendly all year round.
 The cliff walks and public footpaths also remain perfect for exercising your hound, and we consequently get plenty of dogs staying with us in Trevone.